-A second program is the Owner-Occupied Rehabilitation Loan Program, which is offered through the City's Housing and Neighborhood Services Department.
-This program helps low to moderate-income property owners with their restoration and rehabilitation projects through a combination of loans and grants.
-For information, contact the Office of Historic Preservation at 215-9274.
+An Owner-Occupied Rehabilitation Loan Program is offered through the City's Department of Planning and Community Development.
+This program helps moderate-income property owners with restoration and rehabilitation projects through a combination of loans and grants.

 San Antonio Conservation Society Grants Program

 Using the proceeds from its annual presentation of "A Night In Old San Antonio®" (NIOSA®) and in keeping with its mission, the San Antonio Conservation Society accepts applications for grants to individuals and organizations for restoration or rehabilitation of residential or commercial structures in the San Antonio area that are at least 50 years old.

 years include restoration or rehabilitation of roofs, foundations,

 windows, plaster, facades, chimneys, front doors, porches and